vitforlinux-gimp/AIMAGoR/README.md

 I started developing Aigor as a joke, to have a toy to create images with Pollinations.ai.

-Then the thing took my hand, I also made a course of the Ai tempted by Giovanni Occhipinti to fast, which gave me some ideas on how to simplify the creation of images with AI.
+Then the thing took my hand, I also made a course of the Ai tempted by [Giovanni Occhipinti from DigiFare](https://www.digifare.net/), which gave me some ideas on how to simplify the creation of images with AI.

 Then I thought that the name Aigor is witty, but not very original, then I thought that changing it for the new generation was a good idea.